 PORT CHALMERS MUSEUM

 Former post office, now a museum is located in front of the port entrance.
 The post office (1887) is now the holder of local stories about what it is like to be a port of call for sailors.
 The town had an unsavoury reputation for sly-grogging and blackbirding.
-Check What’s so great about Port Chalmers and the Pacific slave trade
+Check Port Chalmers heritage trail and the Pacific slave trade.

 Look for a weather vane modelled after the ship Dunedin which in 1881 was the first ship to transport frozen sheep meat to England.

 HUMPBACK WHALE MURAL